Capital/revenue divide: intangible assets: profit making structure

 ‘That was a contract incidental to the normal course of the Appellant’s business.
 Their business, indeed, was to obtain as many contracts of this kind as they could, and their profits were gained by rendering services in fulfilment of such contracts.’

+If the agreement is one the loss of which would cripple the trade, such expenditure may be capital.
 In Barr Crombie & Co Ltd v CIR, 26TC406 a ship manager received compensation for the early termination of a ship-managing contract.
 The Barr Shipping Co Ltd was formed in 1924 and owned a fleet of ships.
 Barr Crombie had an agreement with Barr Shipping to manage the latter’s ships.
 In 1942 and when the agreement still had some eight years to run, Barr Shipping cancelled it and went into liquidation.
 The agreement provided that in the event of the shipping company going into liquidation or ceasing to carry on business, the ‘remuneration’ to be paid in respect of the period from the date of liquidation until the date of expiry of the agreement was to become immediately due.
 The shipping company went into liquidation in November 1942 and some £16,000 was paid to Barr Crombie in respect of the 8-year period that the agreement still had to run.

 During the period from 1924 to 1942 Barr Crombie’s income was derived as follows: